MaysamPx/SQL-server-monitoring-with-query-store/README.md

 One of the strengths of SQL Server is its query optimizer and its capabilities, which often, but not necessarily try to produce the best execution plan for queries [+link](https://learn.microsoft.com/en-us/sql/relational-databases/query-processing-architecture-guide?view=sql-server-ver16).
 In other words, before executing any query in the form of a Function or SP, the database produces an execution plan for it.
 Query store also listens for the production of these plans (Query plan in the diagram) and after production, keeps it along with the query text (Query text) in main memory under the title "Query plan and text".

+As another parallel and separate task, it also writes and buffers the details of query execution under the title "Query runtime statistics" in memory.
+This information buffered in main memory is stored asynchronously in a relational database and eventually stored on disk.

+The Query Store tool is available through new versions of SSMS and can be configured with various settings, including the periods for Profiling, the size of the Log files, the duration of Log retention, etc. The process of setting up and initial configuration is explained straightforwardly [here](https://www.sqlshack.com/sql-server-query-store-overview/) and suggested settings and some important tips are also provided [here](https://learn.microsoft.com/en-us/sql/relational-databases/performance/best-practice-with-the-query-store?view=sql-server-ver16).